The panel is divided into four sub-panels. The PC VR panel displays based on selection:

 2. Auto Reset Function

 The default is 0 minutes, meaning it will not auto-reset.
-If the value n is greater than 0, it will automatically reset the origin to zero after n minutes, suitable for virtual anchors and users dancing in the original position.
+If the value n is greater than 0, it will automatically reset the motion capture character position to the origin every n minutes, relatively suitable for virtual broadcasters and original position dancers.

 3. Frame Buffer

-By default, PC use will have a two-frame buffer, about 34ms, which can increase stability, such as possibly reducing drift.
-For upper body users, it can be turned off for faster follow-up.
+By default, PC use will have a two-frame buffer, about 34ms.
+The buffer can increase stability, such as reducing drift.
+For half-body users, it can be turned off for more real-time following.
+Frame buffering is not enabled by default when AI Engine is turned on.

 4. Mirror Mode

-Left and right mirror, useful for anchor users, similar to looking in a mirror, left and right are reversed.
+Left-right mirror, broadcaster users may need it, similar to looking in a mirror, left and right are reversed.

 5. VMC Output

-VMC protocol users will need this.
-If third-party software is accessed through the VMC protocol, VMC output needs to be enabled.
+VMC protocol users will need it.
+If third-party software is accessed through the VMC protocol, VMC output needs to be turned on.

-• After turning it off, you can adjust the port number and then turn it back on.
+• After turning it off, you can adjust the port number and then turn it on again.

-• VMC scaling is mainly used to adapt to character skeletons.
-If the skeleton driven in rebocap and the target skeleton are inconsistent, it may cause sliding steps or feet hanging in the air, or feet under the floor, etc. Adjustments here can alleviate these issues.
-However, if you are using a VRM model, it is strongly recommended to upload the VRM model, set this to 1.0, or if you are using another model and want better performance, it is also recommended to upload the skeleton, which can be exported through the Blender plugin, for specific export please see Blender Plugin Usage
+• VMC scaling is mainly used to adapt the character skeleton.
+If the character skeleton driven in rebocap is inconsistent with the target skeleton, it will cause sliding or floating feet, or feet below the floor, etc. You can adjust here to alleviate it.
+However, if you are using a VRM model, it is strongly recommended to upload the VRM model and set it to 1.0 here.
+Or if you are using other models and want better performance, it is also recommended to upload the skeleton here.
+The skeleton can be exported through the Blender plugin.
+For specific export, please refer to Blender Plugin Usage

 6. Recording Function